-David Vicinanzo was selected by his peers for inclusion in The Best Lawyers in America© 2019 in the fields of: Commercial Litigation; and Criminal Defense: White-Collar.
+David was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the fields of Commercial Litigation and Criminal Defense: White-Collar.
 David has been listed in Best Lawyers since 2009.

 David has been recognized for exceptional standing in the legal community in Chambers USA: America’s Leading Lawyers for Business 2019 for Litigation: White-Collar Crime & Government Investigations (New Hampshire), and was described in the 2013 edition as “one of the go-to guys in white-collar crime.”
 He has also been recognized in Chambers USA in previous years and is accorded the highest professional and ethical standards (AV) by Martindale-Hubbell.

 David is also recognized in the 2019 edition of Benchmark Litigation, the definitive guide to America’s leading litigation firms and attorneys.

 David has been featured as one of the top lawyers worldwide in International Who's Who of Business Crime Lawyers.